Madwand99/From-the-Depths/Advanced Aerial AI/README.md

 </p>

-Turn this option on by specifying a number of SubConstruct IDs to use with VTSpinners.
-Use VTSpinners = 'all' to use all spinners, or supply a comma-delimited list like this: {0,1,2}.
+Turn this option on by specifying a number of SubConstruct IDs to use with `VTSpinners`.
+Use `VTSpinners = 'all'` to use all spinners, or supply a comma-delimited list as follows: `{0,1,2}`.
 Spinners placed vertically are for yaw.
 Spinners placed horizontally control roll and pitch (so I suggest placing them farther to the left and right of your CoM).
-Also see the "ExcludeSpinners" setting to specify a list of spinners to exclude, if this is set to 'all'.
+Also see the `ExcludeSpinners` option to specify a list of spinners to exclude, if this is set to `'all'`.

     VTSpinners = nil

 The maximum angle to set any particular spinner to.
 Roll and pitch angles are cumulative (so make sure they sum to at most 90 degrees).
 The maximum angle you can specify is 90 degrees.
-Set to 0 to not use that particular kind of vector thrust.
+Set to `0` to not use that particular kind of vector thrust.
 You can use negative angles to reverse the angle direction.
 The VTOL angle is the downwards angle VTOL spinners will be set to in VTOL mode (see next section).

     MaxVTAngle = {30,30,30,90} -- yaw, roll, pitch, VTOL

 The maximum speed at which vector thrust spinners change direction.
-Ranges between 1 and 30.
-You will want this at 30 for best vehicle performance but may want to set it lower for the sake of smoother visual changes.
+Ranges between `1` and `30`.
+You will want this at `30` for best vehicle performance but may want to set it lower for the sake of smoother visual changes.

     VTSpeed = 30